Zapata County License Hearing Guide

 • Medical appointments

-• IID Requirement: Depending on the circumstances of your DUI and any prior offenses, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of the occupational license.
+• IID Requirement: In many cases, the court will require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of the occupational license.

 Getting Your License Back